raiyanimam/Sales-Data-Analysis-And-Reporting-For-A-Retail-Chain/README.md

-Sales Data Analysis And Reporting For A Retail Chain

-### Note on the Project: Sales Data Analysis and Reporting for a Retail Chain
+### Project: Sales Data Analysis and Reporting for a Retail Chain

 #### **Objective**
 The project focuses on analyzing sales data to generate meaningful insights and reports for a retail chain, aiming to optimize performance and customer engagement strategies.